janosh/thesis/thesis.typ

 )<fig:soft-pes-fine-tuning>

 As further evidence to establish the issue of PES softening in current MLFFs, @fig:violin-ph-max-freq-div plots the relative underestimation of DFT vs ML $Omega_"max"$, the highest phonon band frequency of a crystal.
+#footnote[
+  Frequency underpredictions in @fig:soft-pes-phonon may be partially due to comparing to #pbe-sol reference while all models are trained on PBE data which tends to have softer phonons.
+  Comparison to actual PBE reference data is underway and will allow quantifying the degree of systematic error in this analysis which is expected to be minor given the small difference between #pbe-sol and PBE phonons relative to the significant ML softening.
+]
 Excluding materials with a low relative error of $±5%$, #mace-mp's strongly underestimates $Omega_"max"$ by more than 5% in 52% of cases whereas it overestimates it by more than 5% in only 1%.
 For #chgnet (52% vs 1%) and #m3gnet (84% vs 2%), this imbalance is even more pronounced.
 #mace-mp has a noticeably more peaked error distribution with a mode that falls into the green-shaded area.